 Darunavir is a protease inhibitor also marketed as Prezista and in combination with cobicistat as Rezolsta.
 Cobicistat is a drug used as a boosting agent to increase the effect of darunavir.
 Tenofovir alafenamide and emtricitabine are from a class of drugs known as NRTIs (nucleoside/nucleotide reverse transcriptase inhibitors).
-They are also marketed as the combination tablet Descovy and included in the combination tablets Odefsey, Genvoya and Biktarvy.
+They are also marketed as the combination tablet Descovy and included in the single-tablet regimens Odefsey, Genvoya and Biktarvy.

 These drugs reduce the amount of HIV in the body, prevent the development of AIDS-defining illnesses and prevent HIV being passed on during sex when the viral load is undetectable.

 Symtuza was approved in the United States in July 2018 and in the European Union in September 2017 for the treatment of HIV infection.
 Symtuza was approved on the basis of results from the EMERALD and AMBER studies.